malc-u/SomeoneKnowsSomething/README.md

 6. "Listen here" button that leads to the podcast website - places directly underneath the episode numbers section.

 If somehow user that is not logged in lands on this page they will be redirected to login page.

+### My account page

+1. Head word - my account on the left and cog icon leading to the change password page on the right.
+2. Below this is the Podcasts section and in the top right corner of it there is a + icon that leads to add podcast page.
+3. Directly below this there is a list of podcasts that were added by the logged in user.
+4. Podcast cover picture displayed on the left (tablets and desktops) and on the top (mobiles).
+5. Podcast title and release date displayed in bold to the right of the picture (tablets and desktops) and on directly underneath the picture (mobiles).
+6. Set of 3 icons displayed in to the right of the title and release date (bigger tablets and desktops) and on directly underneath the picture (smaller tablets and mobiles).
+These icons are:
+   - headphones icon - leading user to podcast website
+   - edit icon (pencil and paper icon) - leading user to podcast update page
+   - delete icon (trash icon) - leading user to delete podcast page.
+7. Podcast description - to the right of the picture (tablets and desktops) and on directly underneath the title and icons (smaller tablets and mobiles).
+8. Number of episodes in the podcast - directly under the description.

 ## Features left to implement in the future